djherron/ocham/README.md

 * the class hierarchy of G2 extends G1; G3 extends G2; and G4 extends G3
 * G4 contains a 2-cycle (two classes that are rdfs:subClassOf one another)

+vrd_world_v1.owl
+* a copy of the VRD-World ontology (in turtle format, despite the '.owl' suffix)
+* this is a larger, more complex ontology with 239 classes in its class hierarchy

 ## Dependencies

 Python packages: